 Windows Windows users need to install an .inf file.
 You can download a zip of the driver, right-click on the .inf file, and click install.
 You may need to open your device manager, find the unknown cantact device, choose Update Driver and select the .inf file.1

 The CANable provides a socketCAN-compatible interface that can be brought up with slcand.
 This allows you to use all standard Linux CAN utilities like candump, cansniffer, and even wireshark.
 Bus speed is specified with the "-s" parameter where:

-cantact-app is the easiest way to get up and running with your CANable on Windows.
+cantact-app is the easiest way to get up and running with your CANable on Windows and Mac.

 cantact-app is a Java program for viewing real-time CAN bus traffic and sending CAN packets.
 This tool connects directly to the virtual serial port of the CANable (or CANtact) device, and doesn't require any other drivers.
 Just download the latest release, connect to your CANable, and traffic should show up shortly.